Ahmedhkad/home-bookmark/README.md

 ## Work in progress
 - Store and Bookmark could be done together
 - Store it buttons save it to chrome.storage.local soon will be in storage.sync and option to some database
-- add one more styles for bookmark in UI
 - improve UI CSS , until now still use css column , maybe i will back to grid or flex box better

 ## known bugs
-- popup sometimes can't catch favicon's color (sync and function problems)
+- popup sometimes can't catch favicon's color (if favicon is svg format , or from local server sometimes)
-- in new tab UI , sometimes can't get data from (chrome.local.storage)